 - Complete the admission process by March 1, deposit by April 1 and attend summer orientation in May.

 A student who plans to transfer to Bluffton University from another college or university must submit the following:

 - official transcript from each post high school institution attended;

-- signed transfer recommendation from each post high school institution attended.
+- signed transfer recommendation from post high school institution most recently attended.

 Full credit will normally be given for all courses completed at any other regionally accredited college or university in which the applicant has earned a grade of C- or better and which are comparable in content to courses offered at Bluffton.

 Admission preference is given to applicants who have maintained a C average or better in all college-level work.
 Students who have been dismissed from another college or university for academic or disciplinary reasons are not eligible for admission to Bluffton University until they are also eligible for admission to the previous institution.
 Applicants must have met all financial obligations at the former institution.

 An accepted applicant who has graduated from an accredited two-year institution of higher learning with an associate in arts degree will be admitted with first-term junior standing.

 Bluffton University has articulation agreements with Clark State Community College, Edison Community College, Hesston College, Northwest State Community College, Owens Community College, James A. Rhodes State College, Rosedale Bible College and Terra Community College whereby students with associate degrees in appropriate majors can finish baccalaureate degrees.
 Students will normally need the equivalent of two additional years to complete the bachelor of arts degree.
 Hesston College students with associate of arts or associate of science degrees are assured junior standing and have met all lower level general education requirements.
 Rosedale Bible College students with an associate of arts degree are assured of meeting all lower level general education requirements with the exception of science.
 All students interested in transferring are encouraged to contact the transfer coordinator in the admissions office for a full transfer evaluation.